What is Live Therapeutic Music?

 About Our Program

-Live Therapeutic Music is performed by certified Music Practitioners who are trained to understand how sound effects the human body.
+Live Therapeutic Music is performed by Certified Music Practitioners who are trained to understand how sound affects the human body.
 The musician monitors their patient, paying close attention to their heart rate, blood pressure, oxygen saturation and respiration.
+To request a live therapeutic musician, please ask your nurse or physician for a consult.

 The program is funded by employee donations through the NGHS Foundation, allowing the hiring of certified therapeutic musicians who provide Live Therapeutic Music to patients as part of their care plan.